pranabekka/pranabekka.github.io/README.md

 This is important to make them overflow properly, otherwise tables mess up the size of the page and other elements.

+**NOTE:** Zola (0.17.2) doesn't actually allow Markdown inside HTML.
+(Create and) use a shortcode that takes in Markdown content, and renders it inside a tablewrapper div.

 ## Footnotes near reference

 Add in the footnotes right after